Where to Install Smoke Detectors

 Positioning

-Local building codes may dictate smoke alarm placement, but the NFPA also offers recommendations.
+Local building codes may dictate the placement of smoke alarms, but the NFPA also offers recommendations.
 Many local regulations are based on these recommendations.

-Install smoke detectors in each room, outside sleeping areas, and on every floor, including the basement.
+Install smoke detectors in each room, outside sleeping areas, and every floor, including the basement.

 On levels without bedrooms, place alarms in the living room, near the stairway, or both.